calebleungg/terminalHRM/development-log.md

 ### 12.11.19 || Entry 2
 * Probably the most challenge aspect of development was figuring out a way to display a candidates progression through the stages correctly in tabular form yet keep the table dynamic depending on the number of candidates in each stage
-* The solution was to create class variable counting the number of candidates in each stage stored in a separate array- and use the maximum value from that array to determine how many rows the table would dispaly
+* The solution was to create a class variable counting the number of candidates in each stage stored in a separate array- and use the maximum value from that array to determine how many rows the table would dispaly
 * Next difficulties again were had in trying to understand how to get the candidate names stored in each separate progress pool, to display correctly in the corresponding column of progression
 * A method was chosen to iterate through the cumulative array, using a counter to determine the index through each column, and to set the index correct for each row that corresponded to the candidate pool
 * After much efforts a correct way to display the progression was found